 Step Four… Slip a loop of ribbon between the two stocking shapes in the outside corner for a hanger… Sew the stocking shapes together, leaving an opening at the top.
 If you are using fleece or felt, you can now use decorative thread if you wish to blanket stitch all around the edges of the stocking.

 If you are using denim, flannel, or another fabric, sew the stockings halves right sides together, then turn right side out.
-Here is a great tutorial on basic stocking making with a pattern from FabricWorm.

 Step Five… Now the fun part!
 Personalize your stocking with what ever fits your theme.
 Cut out felt shapes or figures and attach with fabric glue.
 Use dimensional fabric paint or iron on letters to add a name to the stocking.
 Have a great time using your imagination, or check out the photos below for more ideas!

-For you no-sewers, Susie Harris has these great vintage style no-sew stockings that you can make!
+For you no-sewers, ‘Susie Harris‘ has these great vintage style no-sew stockings that you can make!

-Finally, one of our fav blogs, Dear Lillie has these great burlap stockings that anyone would love… don’t you just adore those button accents?
+Finally, one of our fav blogs, ‘Dear Lillie‘ has these great ruffled and quilted burlap DIY stockings that anyone would love… don’t you just adore those quilted accents?

 Image Credits: My Poppet, Artful Days, A Beautiful Mess, Two Create Details, Angela Marie Made, Tell, Love and Party, My Cakies, A New Bloom, Susie Harris, Sew 4 Home, Positively Splendid, Dear Lillie